apexatoll/aoc-cli/README.md

 A command-line interface to interact with Advent of Code puzzles, built in Ruby.

+## New to 0.2.1
+- Day subdir prefix functionality
+- Duplicate incorrect attempts prevented

 ## New to 0.2.0
 - Calendar progress tables
 - Quick-print calendar from any directory